-- 1st overall receives 5 points - 2nd overall receives 3 points - 3rd overall receives 2 points - 4th overall receives 1 point - 6.
-All upgrade points are dropped by riders accumulating fewer than these totals so that the new season is started with zero upgrade points. - 7.
+- 6. All upgrade points are dropped by riders accumulating fewer than these totals so that the new season is started with zero upgrade points. - 7.
 All riders earning sufficient upgrade points while participating in an MRC series may remain in the same class until completion of the series at which time the license must be remitted for upgrade. - 8.
 The Open Beginner classes are considered to be PROGRESSIVE classes and are NOT recognized as National Championship classes.
-Upgrade points will be awarded to Beginner riders on the day of a Regional/Provincial event, but series points will not be tabulated. - 9.
-No upgrade points are awarded for Arenacross or Supercross events.
+Upgrade points will be awarded to Beginner riders on the day of a Regional/Provincial event, but series points will not be tabulated.

-- 10. The top THREE finishers from all Junior and Intermediate classes at the Grand National Amateur National Championship will be automatically upgraded to a higher class the following year.
+- 9. No upgrade points are awarded for Arenacross or Supercross events. - 10.
+The top THREE finishers from all Junior and Intermediate classes at the Grand National Amateur National Championship will be automatically upgraded to a higher class the following year.
 Intermediates may stay if they fall under rule chapter 1(B)(1) or they don't have enough upgrade points and their appeal is granted.
 If they win a championship they may not compete in that class again at the Amateur Grand National Championship. - 11.
 Any rider competing in the 250 Pro/Am East/West national series that earns a national number will be automatically upgraded to the Pro ranks regardless of their total upgrade points earned at regional events in the Intermediate class, however, an appeal may be granted.
 If the rider falls under rule chapter 1(B)(1) he may use this option.

-D. Entries
+1D.
+Entries

-- 1. To properly enter a class, each rider must complete and sign in ink a MRC Race Entry Form and, in the case of post entry, submit his/her MRC License with the entry and payment to signup personnel during hours designated for this purpose.
-At the discretion of the Promoter or MRC Representative, a "late entry fee" may be attached to the normal entry fee after signup has officially closed. - 2.
+- To properly enter a class, each rider must complete a MRC Race Entry Form, obtain an MRC License, and submit payment prior to the event.
+At the discretion of the Promoter or MRC Representative, a "late entry fee" may be attached to the normal entry fee after sign up has officially closed. - 2.
 Promoter may establish an advance entry closing date, and post entries, which can have a higher entry fee, may or may not be accepted.
 In any case, the condition of entry must appear in all advertisements. - 3.
 Entrants may be removed from an event for breaking the rules of conduct.
 However, promoters and recognized districts cannot issue continuing suspensions of MRC licenses. - 4.
 A rider must start the first moto to be considered a participant.
 No rider will be permitted to start the second moto unless they have participated in the first moto.
 If qualifiers are needed you must ride qualifier to be eligible for LCQ and so on. - 5.
 A rider may compete in as many classes he/she is able to on a regional or provincial level.
-At the Grand National or Amateur National level, a rider is permitted a maximum of three classes to race
+At the Grand National or Amateur National level, a rider is permitted a maximum of three classes to race.